Table of Contents Show

 In 1911, the area was developed as a tourist place with 12 small cabins for visitors.
 The popularity of the geothermal water spring made it the most famous resort in Alaska.

-The mineral-rich spring has the power of relaxing your body and energizing the soul.
+The mineral-rich spring can relax your body and energize your soul within a few minutes.
 The nearby Chena State Recreation Area is another important tourist place that offers camping and hiking activities.

 2. Pilgrim Hot Springs